 Text excerpt from the original Proposal (pitched to Darling Foundry in 2006) : “Am I loved or am I alone?
 Am I the centre of the universe or just a lost particle?
 Am I a fearful consumer zombie that follows Economy as the fundamental principal around which life is organized, or am I a sensitive being who, forced to accept mortality, struggles to acknowledge his own emotions and to remain conscious of some sort of authentic and feeling self ? “

 Having bumped up against what feels like the limits of consumerism and religious ideology, Who Is Number One? proposes a physical and metaphoric space to reflect upon questions about where a wounded sense of self (carried into adulthood) places us.

-In retrospect, I see how my attraction to paradox, particularly to the idea of bound freedom and to the relationship between text and context have consistently preoccupied my worldview.
+In retrospect, I see how my attraction to paradox, particularly to the idea of bound freedom has consistently preoccupied my worldview.

 This project has yet to be realized.
 If it speaks to you, perhaps you would like to collaborate on bringing it to life?